shelleywong/CSCI211-Course-Materials/Labs/lab08.md

 ## Exercise 3: Handling Integer Command Line Arguments

-Working in your 211-starter-pack/211/lab08_add directory, write a program (add.cpp) that reads any number of command line arguments, checks that all the arguments (besides the executable) are integers, and prints the sum of all the numbers:
+Working in your CSCI211 starter-repo `211/lab08_add/` directory, write a program (add.cpp) that reads any number of command line arguments, checks that all the arguments (besides the executable) are integers, and prints the sum of all the numbers:
 ```
 $ ./add 10 20 12
 42